303dog/303dog.github.io/_posts/2019-07-31-why_computer_programming.markdown

 I can honestly say I am very excited to be joing an industry with such a reach and ability to help people.

-After spending many years in the restaurant industry and feeling like there had to be something more out there for me, in March 2020, I found myself in a rare situtation of having the chance to do something about it, make the necessary moves and change careers!
+After spending many years in the restaurant industry and feeling like there had to be something more out there for me, Recently, I found myself in a rare situtation of having the chance to do something about it, make the necessary moves and change careers!

 I have always been interested in the fact that an idea has the strength to change the world and like most I wanted to be involved in those moments that create those ideas.
 I want to help nutrure and develop those ideas and/ or at the very least I want to be a part of making those ideas become a reality.
 I am sure that like most people who ponder the "why's" in daily life, the dream is real.
 The opportunity is there.
 But timing usually is off for some reason or another.